An expert approach to the changing recruitment landscape and attracting top talent

 We’re a small and evolving team working towards two key company mottoes "progress, not perfection" and "don't shift garbage."
 We focus on doing the little things right, whilst having fun doing it - that’s at the heart of our culture.

-We help organizations identify, amplify, and really harness the power of their employer brand to help them hire.
+We help organisations identify, amplify, and really harness the power of their employer brand to help them hire.
 At the end of the day we are telling stories on behalf of many businesses, and the storyteller needs passion and enthusiasm to trigger emotions in the people they are talking to and for.
 Candidates and employers need to be on the same page, people want to work with people who believe what they believe.

 How do you approach new client challenges?